ashhhleyyy/nucleoid.xyz/content/game/loopdeloop.md

 Loop-de-Loop is a free-for-all party game in which players must fly through loops and reach the end of the course as fast as possible!
 A player can get fireworks back after depleting them by failing or going through a ring.

-There is additionally a "Flappy Hoop" version, which plays similar to Flappy Bird, but in 3D!
+There is additionally a "Flappy Loop" version, which plays similar to Flappy Bird, but in 3D!